 Part sculpture, part drinking vessel, part party starter.
 The porrón is a centuries old icon of Spain's drinking culture.
 Invented to serve as a method for farmers or factory workers to share a bottle of wine without sharing germs.
 Now, it's the ultimate celebration companion.

 So naturally, the first and easiest option: wine.
-Ideally, light and thirst quenching wines with bright acidity and on the lower alcohol side of the wine spectrum: Albariño, Txakolina, Vinho Verde, Provence Rosé, Barbara d'Asti, this list can go on and on because, truly, anything you'd enjoy drinking out of an arching stream that goes straight into your mouth is a "go".
+Ideally, light and thirst quenching wines with bright acidity and on the lower alcohol side of the wine spectrum: Albariño, Txakolina, Vinho Verde, Provence Rosé, Barbera d'Asti, this list can go on and on because, truly, anything you'd enjoy drinking out of an arching stream that goes straight into your mouth is a "go".

 Ciders!
 If you want to really lean into what is historically and currently poured out of porróns every day, go with ciders from the Basque region-- they're dry and funky and some of the best hard ciders in the world.

 What about cocktails?
 YES.
 Go with lower-alcohol ones that are easy to drink and crowd-pleasers!
 Mimosas?
 Yes.
 Hard lemonades?
 Yes.
 Just steer clear from heavy pulp or fruit that'll clog up your spout.

 Here is one of our favorite recipes that we use at Barcelona Wine Bar: